joshialonzo/code-challenges/parallel/README.md

 ### Sequential Computing

 A single processor executes a program in a sequential manner.
 The program is broken down into a sequence of discrete instructions that I execute one after another and I can only execute one instruction at any given moment.
 There is no overlap between them.
 The speed of a program is limited by the speed of the processor and how fast can execute a series of instructions.

+### Parallel Computing

+It increases the throughput of a program enabling us to:

+* accomplish a single task faster
+* accomplish more tasks in a given time